hannahcchao/W26-Coding-Workshop/README.md

 - The fundamentals of Python and R programming
 - How to contribute to a programming project on a shared repository

 First, make sure you have Git downloaded.
-Use this website and download the correct version based on your operating system: https://git-scm.com/install/
+Download the correct version based on your operating system here: https://git-scm.com/install/

 Here's a GitHub tutorial you can also refer to: https://docs.github.com/en/get-started/start-your-journey/hello-world